 Thinking of moving overseas to avoid student loans?
 You’re not alone.
 We have many clients in New Zealand, Australia, Europe, the Middle East and Asia who are legally paying $0 a month on their student loans.
 They’re not committing tax fraud, they’re not in default and they’re going to have a huge amount of debt forgiven if they continue their strategy.

 Their stories are all different.
 Some left the US after marrying husbands or wives from another country while traveling or studying abroad.
 Others thought the international move would be temporary but then these folks adopted a permanent expat lifestyle.
-You don’t have to flee the country to get away from student loans.
+You don’t have to flee the country or escape to get away from student loans.